InteractiveDataVis/Interactive-Data-Vis-Spring2023/2_2_distributions/NOTES.md

 One question that comes up is what the difference is between adding style with the style method vs. attr.

+Given that the dots are tightly cluster in this graph, in future, I'd add tooltip with additional metadata to help give better context, and potentially inform other scatterplots that might reveal something about this dataset.

 ------------